Faculty of Health and Wellbeing

 Subject Areas: Health and Social Care; Nursing; Midwifery; Allied Health; Public Health;

-Nigel is Executive Dean of the College of Health and Wellbeing with responsibility for 6400 students and 310 academic and research staff, facilitating taught and research degrees in nursing, midwifery, allied health, sports and exercise science.
+Nigel is Executive Dean of the Faculty of Health and Wellbeing with responsibility for over 8000 students and 450 academic staff, facilitating taught and research degrees in nursing, midwifery, allied health, social work and social care, sports and exercise science.
 Nigel is a member of the university Senior Leadership Team and the academic board.
 He is the VC nominee and chair of student appeals and complaints.
-Nigel is chair of North West Council of Deans of Health a member of the National Council Executive Team with a lead for teaching and learning.
+Nigel is chair of North West Council of Deans of Health, a member of the National Council Executive Team with a lead for teaching and learning.
 He is a Principal Fellow of the HEA.

 Stakeholder perceptions of academic and practice dishonesty and approaches used to promote academic and practice integrity in nursing students

 Evaluation of supervisor & mentor experiences supporting Primary Care Graduate Mental Health Workers (PCGMHW’s)

 Enhancement of service user and carer involvement in course development, delivery and evaluation

 Evaluation of school academic staff induction programme

 Registered Nursing & Midwifery Council (RN Mental Health)